SpunkyBot/spunkybot/README.md

 	- `seta g_logsync "1"`
 	- `seta g_loghits "1"`
 - The Spunky Bot settings are configured in the file `/conf/settings.conf`
-- In-game displayed rules are contained in the file `/conf/rules.conf`
+- In-game displayed rules/advertisements are contained in the file `/conf/rules.conf`
 	- If you do not want to display rules, set the value `show_rules=0` in the config file `/conf/settings.conf`
-- Run the bot: `python spunky.py`
+- Run the bot manually: `python spunky.py`
+- Or use the provided initscript to run the Spunky Bot as daemon

 **_First start instruction:_**